grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/authentication.md

 ## Plugins that don't use RBAC

-If your plugin don't use RBAC, you can use the default server administrator credentials to login.
+If your plugin doesn't use RBAC, you can use the default server administrator credentials to login.
 The following snippet is a [setup project](https://playwright.dev/docs/test-global-setup-teardown#setup-example) that invokes a function in the `@grafana/plugin-e2e` package that will login to Grafana using `admin:admin`.
 The authenticated state is stored on disk and the file name pattern is as follows: `<plugin-root>/playwright/.auth/<username>.json`.

 ```ts
 // playwright.config.js|ts